zilch/type-route/README.md

 Continue reading this introduction for a quick overview of how to start using Type Route in your project.
 Find a full runnable version of the below examples on the [Simple React Example](https://typehero.org/type-route/docs/guides/simple-react-example) page.

 ## Install

+> 🚨 **This is a beta release.** 🚨 The Type Route API has been vetted with production code but the library has not yet reached version **1.0**.
+More community feedback is needed to validate the project's maturity.
+Use the [issue tracker](https://github.com/typehero/type-route/issues) to communicate this feedback in the form of bugs, questions, or suggestions.

 Type Route's primary distribution channel is the [NPM registry](https://www.npmjs.com/package/type-route).